chewbh/ansible_hadoop/README.md

 # navigate to the root directory of the cloned repo
 cd hadoop-infra

-# build the entire VMs for the cluster
+# build the entire VM for the cluster
-# vagrant will call ansible right after VM provisioning
+# vagrant will call ansible right after VM provisioning to create cluster
+# you might need to wait for awhile (e.g. 20-60 mins) depending on macine specs and internet speed
 vagrant up

-# to remove all VMs (when no longer needed after use)
+# to remove VM (when no longer needed after use)
 vagrant destroy

 ```

+3. Access the ambari web url [http://n-group3-nydoop:8080](http://n-group3-nydoop:8080)

+ - username: admin
+ - password: admin

+4. To access Zeppelin, go to [http://n-group3-nydoop:9995](http://n-group3-nydoop:9995)

+ - username: admin
+ - password: admin

 Cloud Environment
 ------------------